We’ve given some help with communicating with your builder before, and it’s just as crucial with a renovation as it with building a new home.

 The last thing you want to come home to is a house full of dust so ask your builder to run through the measures they have in place to prevent dust, debris and contaminants from entering the rest of your home.
 An upfront discussion will clarify protective measures and give you peace of mind.

-This is especially important if you have pets who will be temporarily displaced.
-You’ll want to disturb their routine as little as possible so this will help you plan accordingly.
+Especially important if you have pets who will be temporarily displaced.
+You’ll want to disturb their routine as little as possible, so this will help you plan accordingly.

-So, there’s Part 1.
-Come back for Part 2 soon and we’ll run your through some more things to chat to your builder about.
-They’ll help you stay in control, and improve the quality of the end result.
+So, here's Part 1.
+Come back for Part 2 soon, and we’ll run you through some more things to chat to your builder about.
+They’ll help you stay in control, and improve the quality of the result.